WhiteeRabbit/Windows_Hooked_License_Activation/README.md

-Program writed in c++
+Program writed in c++.
-I alone wrote this program
+I alone wrote this program.
-I'm 13 by the way
+I'm 13 by the way.